 Below I have compiled a list of the best things to see (or eat) in Lisbon over the course of one day:

 - Jerónimos Monastery

 - Santa Justa Lift

 - Rua Augusta

 1. Pastéis de Belém

-There’s always a long queue at the famous establishment to get in.
-It’s well worth the wait though because the pastel de nata is mouthwateringly scrumptious!
-The bakery itself is beautiful from inside with its the blue-white azulejos.
-Pastéis de Belém is open daily between 08:00-23:00.
+Pastéis de Belém is open daily between 08:00-20:00.
+There’s always a big queue at the famous establishment.
+It’s well worth the wait though because the pastel de nata sold here is so mouthwateringly scrumptious!

 2. Jerónimos Monastery

 Jerónimos Monastery (or Hieronymites Monastery) is one of the best things to see in Lisbon and undisputedly the major attraction in the Belém district.
 The fairytale-like monastery was built in celebration of Vasco da Gama’s discovery of a sea route to India and is deservingly a UNESCO World Heritage Site.

 Begun in 1502, and more or less completed when its funding was withdrawn in 1551, the monastery is the most enthusiastic and triumphant achievement of Manueline architecture.